Are you want to go summer trip with your type 1 daibetic child ?

 Just in case, locate pharmacies and clinics close to where you’re staying.

-TO KNOW EMERGENCY NUMBER
+TO KNOW THE EMERGENCY NUMBER

 If traveling to a foreign destination, know the equivalent emergency number for 911.
 Know how to say that your child has diabetes and a low blood glucose level in that language